 In January 2016, the Company entered into separation agreements with two employees.
 During the first quarter of 2016, the Company recorded severance expense in the amount of \$0.4 million, of which \$0.2 million was recorded to general and administrative expense and \$0.2 million was recorded to research and development expense.
-During the first quarter of 2016, approximately \$0.1 million was paid out of the severance accrual.
+During the three months ended June 30, 2016, approximately \$0.1 million was paid out of the severance accrual and during the six months ended June 30, 2016, approximately \$0.2 was paid out of the severance accrual.